FIWARE/tutorials.Big-Data-Flink/README.md

 The second example switch on a lamp when his motion sensor detects movement.

 ## Setting up the scenario
-First we need to delete the subscription we create before:
+First we need to delete the subscription we created before:

 ```bash
 curl -X DELETE   'http://localhost:1026/v2/subscriptions/$subscriptionId'   -H 'fiware-service: openiot'   -H 'fiware-servicepath: /'